hot-glue-for-rails/hot-glue/README.md

 The poor man's auth presumes that object graphs have only one natural way to traverse them (that is, one primary way to traverse them), and that all relationships infer that a set of things or their descendants are granted access to me for reading, writing, updating, and deleting.

-Of course this is a sloppy way to do authentication, and can easily leave open endpoints your real users shouldn't have access to.
+Of course this is a sloppy way to do access control, and can easily leave open endpoints your real users shouldn't have access to.

 When you display anything built with the scaffolding, we assume the `current_user` will have `has_many` association that matches the pluralized name of the scaffold.
 In the case of nesting, we will automatically find the nested objects first, then continue down the nest chain to find the target object.
 In this way, we know that all object are 'anchored' to the logged-in user.